Byeongdulee/pyweb12idb/README.md

 # pyweb12idb
- A python tool to retrieve the APS 12IDB 1D data
- Only the current beamline users can download data using this tool and a passcode is required.
+ A python tool to retrieve the APS 12IDB 1D data.
+Only the current beamline users can download data using this tool.
+A passcode is required, and ask the beamline staff for the passcode.
+It works only when the beamline data transfer server is running.

 # Requirement
  python version 3 and higher.